 How to start an online plant business?

 Here are some ideas on a product selection to start with selling online based on our client’s cases.

 - Indoor plants.
 It’s just the case of a hobby, a garden that you can grow at home.
 Or, if volumes are rather big, procure them from a wholesaler.

 - Outdoor plants.
 Here, seasonality matters.
-Decide from the very beginning whether you will sell plants all year round or by seasons.
+Decide from the very beginning whether to sell plants online all year round or by seasons.

 - Seeds.
 This option seems affordable and easy to start with.
 You can follow the West Coast Seeds example that delivers seeds and bulbs in Canada.

 - Plant care products.
 Such products as soil, growing medium, fertilizer, or grow lights, can be sold in addition to live plants or be available as an upsell offer.
 GOAT Hydroponics is just the example of such a marketplace.
-It is run by Steve and Jen, a husband and a wife.
-The business was established back in 2019.
-Their physical store based in Canberra, Australia, attracts customers who are all from a variety of backgrounds.
+Together with their physical store, based in Canberra, Australia, the online store attracts customers who are all from a variety of backgrounds.
 Some of their clients buy GOAT’s products to grow micro herbs for restaurants.
 Others produce plant-based deodorants with the items purchased at GOAT.
 This CS-Cart based online store follows the B2C model and sells quality garden accessories Australia-wide.
 Read more about the case.